Date Of Visit:____________________

 - Switch from whole milk to low-fat milk.

-- Brush your child's teeth and gums with a soft brush and a small (pea-sized) amount of fluoride toothpaste.
+- Brush your child's teeth and gums with a soft brush and a rice-grain size smear of fluoride toothpaste.

 - Delay toilet training until your toddler shows signs that he is ready.